nekrutnikolai/mysite/content/about.md

 I find satisfaction in building, flying, and ultimately crashing RC aircraft and drones.
 This passion for aviation prompted me to start an [aeronautics club](https://shmac.netlify.app/) at my high school.

-Some of my other passions include, in no particular order, photography, content creation, drones, cryptocurrencies, electonics, programming, martial arts, languages, playing the guitar, and of course this website.
+Some of my other passions include, in no particular order, photography, content creation, drones, cryptocurrencies, electronics, programming, martial arts, languages, playing the guitar, and of course this website.